COVID-19: 'Kraken' Subvariant XBB.1.5 Gaining More Ground Nationally, CDC Warns

 "XBB.1.5 is the most transmissible form of COVID-19 that we know of to date and may be more likely to infect people who have been vaccinated or already had COVID-19," the CDC said in a statement posted on Twitter on Friday, Jan.
 13.

-According to updated CDC data released Friday, XBB.1.5 now accounts for nearly 82.7 percent of COVID cases in the tristate New York region.
+According to updated CDC data released Friday, XBB.1.5 now accounts for nearly 82.7 percent of COVID cases in the tristate New York region and more than 70 percent of cases through New England.
 (See the image above.)

 Most cases of the strain internationally so far have been in the United States, the United Kingdom, and Denmark, the World Health Organization said, noting 82 percent of cases internationally have been in the US in a rapid risk assessment statement released on Wednesday, Jan.
 11.